-- 1. Park the vehicle on a level surface.

-- 2. Exhaust or "dump" and re-inflate the air suspension.
-Allow the Suspension to settle.

-- 3. Check ride height of rear suspension:

-A: On vehicles with front suspension equipped with (2) height control valves, check and adjust the rear suspension first.

-B: On vehicles with front suspension equipped with a single height control valve, check and adjust the rear suspension after finish adjusting the front.

-4. Measure either the wheel center to bottom of frame ("A") or air spring height ("B").
-If the dimensions are not within ±1/8" of measurements in Figure 11, adjust as follows.

-A: Loosen the height control valve linkage stud retaining nuts.

-B: Raise or lower the L-shaped linkage stud as necessary.
+- 2. Exhaust or "dump" and reinflate the air suspension.
+Allow the Suspension to settle. - 3.
+Check ride height of rear suspension: - A: On vehicles with front suspension equipped with (2) height control valves, check and adjust the rear suspension first. - B: On vehicles with front suspension equipped with a single height control valve, check and adjust the rear suspension after finish adjusting the front. - 4.
+Measure either the wheel center to bottom of frame ("A") or air spring height ("B").
+If the dimensions are not within ±1/8" of measurements in Figure 11, adjust as follows. - A: Loosen the height control valve linkage stud retaining nuts. - B: Raise or lower the L-shaped linkage stud as necessary. - C: Tighten the retaining nuts.

-C: Tighten the retaining nuts.
-Note: It is recommended that the upper and lower studs be positioned parallel to each other.
+NOTE: It is recommended that the upper and lower studs be positioned parallel to each other.
 Torque to 8-12 ft-lb.

-- 5. After adjusting the length, it is recommended to dump and re-inflate the air suspension to obtain the ride height.
-Allow the suspension to settle. - 6.
-If not already completed, adjust the rear suspension per manufacturer's recommendations. - 7.
+5. After adjusting the length, it is recommended to dump and re-inflate the air suspension to obtain the ride height.
+Allow the suspension to settle then validate the adjustment by remeasuring the ride height.

+- 6. If not already completed, adjust the rear suspension per manufacturer's recommendations. - 7.
 Verify at each axle that the side-to-side ride heights are within .25" of each other.